 - Download the Samsung USB Drivers for the Windows operating system that is running on your computer.

-- Start by turning on the computer and logging into the admin account so you can use the Odin flashing tool with the administrative permissions by default.
-(If you do not have the username and the password for the admin account on the computer you are using, then you can log in with your regular account and right-click on the Odin flashing tool and see if there is the option to run as the administrator from the menu).
+If you do not have the username and the password for the admin account on the computer you are using, then you can log in with your regular account and right-click on the Odin flashing tool and see if there is the option to run as the administrator from the menu.

-- Unlock the Developer Options menu on the Samsung Galaxy Tab 4 10.1 SM-T533 tablet so you can use the options that Android has available for developers.
+2. Unlock the Developer Options menu on the Galaxy Tab 4 10.1 SM-T533 so you can use the options that Android has available for developers.

-- Turn on the USB Debugging Mode on the Samsung Galaxy Tab 4 10.1 SM-T533 tablet so the Android software running on your tablet allows for the necessary changes to be made to it.
+3. Turn on the USB Debugging Mode on the Galaxy Tab 4 10.1 SM-T533 so the Android software running on your tablet allows for the necessary changes to be made to it.

-- Boot the Samsung Galaxy Tab 4 10.1 SM-T533 tablets into the Download Mode and connect it to the computer with the USB cable.
+6. Boot the Galaxy Tab 4 10.1 SM-T533 into the Download Mode and connect it to the computer with the USB cable.

-- Click on the Start button from the Odin app and then the rooting of the Samsung Galaxy Tab 4 10.1 SM-T533 begins.
+10. Click on the Start button from the Odin app and then the rooting of the Galaxy Tab 4 10.1 SM-T533 begins.

-That is everything that is required to root the Samsung Galaxy Tab 4 10.1 SM-T533 tablet running on the Android 5.1.1 Lollipop software updates by flashing the CF-Auto-Root tool.
-There is a few version of the CF-Auto-Root tool these days.
-They can often change depending on what needs to be done for them to grant the root access on your device a.k.a install and enable the SuperSU correct.
-The particular version that works for the Android 5.1.1 Lollipop software updates is the regular version that goes through the system partition and thus is not the systemless root version.
-It means that unlike the newer version of the tool that unroots with a hard reset from the Recovery Mode, this one required you to flash the firmware using Odin manually or to unroot by opening up the SuperSU application that is on the device.
+That is everything required to root the Samsung Galaxy Tab 4 10.1 SM-T533 tablet running on the Android 5.1.1 Lollipop software updates by flashing the CF-Auto-Root tool.
+More than one version of the CF-Auto-Root tool exists today.
+They can often change depending on what needs to be done for them to grant the root access on your device a.k.a install and enable the SuperSU correctly.
+The particular version that works for the Android 5.1.1 (Lollipop) software updates is the regular version that goes through the system partition and thus is not the systemless root version.
+It means that unlike the newer version of the tool that unroots with a hard reset from the recovery mode, this one requires you to flash the firmware using Odin manually or to unroot by opening up the SuperSU application that is on the device.